wonsunahn/CS1632_StochasticTesting/README.md

 Javadoc comments.

 You will have to:

 1. Optimize MonkeySim with the help of VisualVM, while making sure MonkeySimPinningTest continues to pass.

 1. Modify MonkeySim so that it detects infinite loops and throws the InfiniteLoopException when it does, again making sure MonkeySimPinningTest still passes.

 1. Complete the testMainStochastic QuickCheck method in MonkeySimStochasticTest.java using the InfiniteLoopException exception.

 1. Run testMainStochastic and let QuickCheck find a monkey number argument that triggers the infinite loop defect.

 1. Create a regular JUnit test case out of that argument named testMainInfiniteLoop that checks for infinite loops.
 Of course, this test case will always fail with the current implementation.

-In order to run the simulation, you can use the following commandline:
+Don't forget to recompile after any source code changes:

 ```
-java -cp bin MonkeySim <starting_monkey_number>
+mvn compile
 ```

-In order to run the MonkeySimPinningTest and MonkeySimStochasticTest JUnit tests, you can use the following commandline (for Windows):
+In order to run the simulation, you can use the following commandline as in the previous exercise:

 ```
-java -cp quickcheck-jars/*:bin TestRunner
+java -cp target/classes edu.pitt.cs.MonkeySim <starting-monkey-num>
 ```

-Or the commandline (for Mac/Linux):
+In order to run both the MonkeySimPinningTest and MonkeySimStochasticTest JUnit tests, you can use Maven:

 ```
-java -cp quickcheck-jars/*:bin TestRunner
+mvn test
 ```

 The expectation is that the pinning tests (that check for existing behavior)